 Most of the places you’ll go to rarely have foreign customers so, to minimise the impact on the local vibe and give you a more authentic food experience, group sizes are limited to 4 people.
 Morning and evening tours are available each lasting around 3 hours, costing $45 per person and are all-you-can-eat-and-drink.
 Find out more here.

 Founded in 1915 the Cham Museum features the world’s largest collection of Cham sculpture and artefacts.
 The museum provides insight into Cham architectural style and art and is particularly worth a visit if you also plan to see the ancient My Son ruins in Hoi An, offering a useful historical back drop.

 Food & Drink

-Unlike most of Vietnam, street food isn’t so readily available in Da Nang.
+Unlike most of Vietnam, street food isn’t so readily available in Da Nang especially around the beach area.
 You can still find the odd Bahn Mi stand but not a great amount more.

 Restaurants on the city side of the river can be particularly expensive (well in comparison to elsewhere in Vietnam) but cheaper Vietnamese eateries and great sea food can be found on the beach side.
 If your keen to experience the local cuisine then check out a Da Nang Food Tour.

 If you’re craving some western fare we recommend Nha Leo for some truly wonderful pizzas and fantastic salads.
 They stock a great range of imported meats and cheeses.